Heysham fire: Student who murdered grandmother jailed

 They contained labels including "good hiding place" and "quick exit" and references for needing a "good alibi".

-Detectives found searches on his mobile phone and computer from June 2018 which read "murderer filled with despair" and "I'm a monster and I'm going to hell".
+Detectives also found searches on his mobile phone and computer from June 2018 which read "murderer filled with despair" and "I'm a monster and I'm going to hell".

-Victoria Agulló, senior crown prosecutor at CPS, said Darnton had deliberately started the fire in his step-grandmother's house and then "took steps to prevent her from calling for help and escaping".
+Victoria Agulló, senior crown prosecutor at CPS, said Darnton had deliberately started the fire and then "took steps to prevent her from calling for help and escaping".

 "I cannot begin to imagine the devastation this has caused to the family, losing their beloved relative in this way," she said.